 Ingredients - Notes & Substitutions

-Chicken: Boneless skinless chicken thighs are what I use in this recipe.
-Free free to use chicken breast or tenders.
-Just cut them into bite-size pieces for even cooking.
+- Chicken: I prefer using boneless skinless chicken thighs.
+You can use chicken breast or tenders instead.
+Just cut them into bite-sized pieces for even cooking.

 Scroll to the recipe card for a detailed list of ingredients and quantities.

-Here are the step-by-step photos and instructions on how to make this chicken massaman curry in the Instant Pot:
+Here are the step-by-step photos and instructions for the chicken massaman curry recipe in the Instant Pot:

-Saute chicken: Preheat the Instant Pot on Saute mode and add oil, ginger, garlic, curry paste, and chicken.
-(Pic 1)
+- Sauté chicken: Preheat the Instant Pot on Saute mode and add oil, ginger, garlic, curry paste, and chicken.
+Sauté for 30-45 seconds.
+Note: Don't saute the paste for too long to prevent excessive oil release.

-Pressure Cook: Wait till the curry starts bubbling.
-This prevents the coconut milk from curdling under pressure.
+- Add ingredients and pressure-cook: carrots, onions, and baby corn.
+Stir in coconut milk, mix well, and bring the curry to a simmer.
+Doing so prevents the coconut milk from curdling under pressure.
 Cancel Saute, close the lid, and pressure cook for 5 minutes at high pressure.

-Release pressure: Once done, let the pressure release naturally for 5 mins, then release manually.
+- Release pressure: When the cooking time is done, let the pressure release naturally for 5 mins, then do a quick release.
 Open the lid after the pin drops.
+Turn on the Saute setting, add the green beans, and simmer for 7-8 minutes.

 How to Make Pot-in-Pot Rice with Curry

-If you like to make White Jasmine Rice, you can cook the rice in the same pot as the curry, using the Pot-in-Pot technique.
+If you like to make White Jasmine Rice, you can cook it in the same pot as the curry using the Pot-in-Pot technique.
 Here is how you make it:

 - Assemble the curry in the pot as per the instructions.
 Cancel saute and place a trivet in the middle.

-- Assemble the rice as per this recipe in an oven safe bowl and place it on top of the trivet.
+- Assemble the rice according to this recipe in an oven-safe bowl, then place the bowl on the trivet.

-- Wait till the curry starts bubbling.
-Reduce heat to medium, cover the pan and simmer for 12-15 minutes, or until the chicken is cooked through.
+- When the curry starts bubbling, reduce the heat to medium, cover the pan, and simmer for 12-15 minutes, or until the chicken and vegetables are cooked and tender.

 Serving Suggestions